 On Friday, COSIC research group of KU Leuven organized an event arranged by Nigel Smart in Leuven about computation on encrypted data.
 More specifically, it was about secure multi-party computation (MPC) and fully homomorphic encryption (FHE).

 I learnt a lot about the concepts, the existing and potential use cases of these practical data protection tactics.
-As a researcher interested in middleware, cloud computing and applied cryptography, it was a fruitful day for me!
+As a researcher interested in middleware, cloud computing, and applied cryptography, it was a fruitful day for me!

-These are series of Industry Day events with the purpose of transferring knowledge from academia to (Flemish) industry in Belgium.
+These are a series of Industry Day events with the purpose of transferring knowledge from academia to (Flemish) industry in Belgium.

 Nigel P. Smart started the session with a well-known example: the millionaire problem.
 A group of bankers received bonuses from their employers.
 They gather together around a table in a fancy restaurant to have dinner, and they know nothing about the amount of each other’s bonuses, but they have a deal: the person who has the highest bonus should pay the restaurant bill.
 How can they know who has the highest bonus without actually revealing their bonus to each other?

-That’s where magic begins!
+That’s where the magic begins!